kytulendu/openfur/readme.md

 Printing tips: When using pause print function, you must set the hot-bed at the print temperature (in my case using PLA, 60c) else the print will cool down and will deattached from the hot-bed.

+**Todo**

+This is todo list intended for Rrowl 2.0 fursuit, which the finish version will be release here as v1.0.

+- Reduce the head base weight by modify/redesign the nose area and thining some area.
+- Sperate fangs from the main model.
+- Glass eyes support.
+- Skull details.

 **Changelogs**

+v0.9.1
+- Make chin rest longer.

 v0.9